jkanalakis/deep-recall/examples/streamlit-memories/README.md

    - `metadata` - Additional information in JSON format
    - `embedding_id` - Foreign key to the embeddings table
    - `created_at` - Timestamp

+> Note: By default, the system is configured for 384-dimensional vectors using the 'all-MiniLM-L6-v2' model.
+> If you want to use the 'BAAI/bge-base-en-v1.5' model with 768-dimensional vectors, see the section on
+> "Updating the Database Schema for Different Embedding Models".

 ## Prerequisites